Free Wills Month: Why Wills Are Important

-Free Wills Month is a campaign for the month of October.
-This is consisting of a network of well-respected charities, offering anyone aged 55+ to have a simple Will written or updated with no charge!
-Macmillan Cancer Support also offers a free will service accessible to ages 18+.
+Free Wills Month is an October 2024 campaign.
+It consists of a network of well-respected charities, offering anyone aged 55+ the opportunity to have a simple Will written or updated at no charge!
+Macmillan Cancer Support also offers a free will service accessible to people aged 18+.

 The main three types you could consider are:

-• Cash Gift – paid out of your estate first, the rest is then divided up following your additional instructions.
+- Cash Gift – paid out of your estate first; the rest is divided following your additional instructions.

-• Residuary Gift – gifting a share of your estate to a charity.
-This could reduce the Inheritance Tax that the rest of your estate is liable to pay.
+- Residuary Gift: Gifting a share of your estate to a charity could reduce the Inheritance Tax that the rest of your estate is liable to pay.

-• Specific Gift – if you want to keep particular items in the family, this is a great option.
+- Specific Gift – This is a great option if you want to keep particular items in the family.

-As well as giving a helping hand to your loved ones, you can elect to leave a gift to the charity that offered you this free service.
+In addition to helping your loved ones, you can elect to leave a gift to the charity that offered you this free service.

 What is a Will?

 Wills are of paramount importance in financial planning.
-They serve as a comprehensive roadmap for distributing your assets according to your wishes after your demise.
-Having a will ensures your loved ones are cared for, minimises potential disputes, and can help reduce inheritance tax.
+Specifically, they serve as a comprehensive roadmap for distributing your assets according to your wishes after your demise.
+Having a will ensures your loved ones are cared for.
+In addition, it minimises potential disputes and can help reduce inheritance tax.
 A professionally drafted will provide peace of mind, knowing your estate will be handled with proficiency and care.
 However, if life deals you a bad hand it is also important to have a lasting power of attorney.

 9 Reasons Why Wills Are Important

-1. Control Your Estate – will ensure your loved ones receive what you intended.
-Without a will you are subject to intestacy rules, leaving the Crown to determine who receives your estate.
+- Control Your Estate – This will ensure your loved ones receive what you intended.
+For example, without a will, you are subject to intestacy rules, leaving the Crown to determine who receives your estate.

-2. Prevent Conflict – with your legally binding wishes clearly laid out, potential disputes over who should get what can be circumvented.
+- Prevent Conflict – By laying out your legally binding wishes, potential disputes over who should get what can be circumvented.

-3. Alleviate Stress – having a will in place reduces the extensive and complex bureaucracy your loved ones will have to deal with in a time of grief.
+- Alleviate Stress – Having a will in place reduces the extensive and complex bureaucracy your loved ones will have to deal with in a time of grief.

-4. Prepare Care For Your Children –specify who you’d like to be the guardian of your children under 18, as opposed to the courtroom selection.
+- Prepare Care For Your Children – Specify who you’d like to be the guardian of your children under 18 instead of the courtroom selection.

-6. Reduce Inheritance Tax – planning your estate in your will can help to reduce the Inheritance Tax your estate is liable to.
+- Reduce Inheritance Tax – Planning your estate in your will can help reduce the Inheritance Tax your estate is liable to.
 The current threshold is £325,000.

-9. Protect Your Digital Assets –Determine who can and cannot access your digital assets, from photographs to important password-protected documents.
+- Protect Your Digital Assets – Determine who can and cannot access your digital assets, from photographs to important password-protected documents.

 Click here to find out more information about will writing